conifer-dev/conifer/content/posts/Visual Novel Characters - Asset Pack.md

   name = "Hugo Authors"
 +++

-Hugo uses the excellent [Go][] [html/template][gohtmltemplate] library for its template engine.
-It is an extremely lightweight engine that provides a very small amount of logic.
-In our experience that it is just the right amount of logic to be able to create a good static website.
-If you have used other template systems from different languages or frameworks you will find a lot of similarities in Go templates.

-This document is a brief primer on using Go templates.
-The [Go docs][gohtmltemplate] provide more details.

 ## Introduction to Go Templates

 Go templates provide an extremely simple template language.
 It adheres to the